Linear regression: Simple and multiple linear regression

+The simplest case of a single scalar predictor variable x and a single scalar response variable y is known as simple linear regression.
+The extension to multiple and/or vector-valued predictor variables (denoted with a capital X) is known as multiple linear regression.

 Assumptions

-Standard linear regression models with standard estimation techniques make a number of assumptions about the predictor variables, the response variable and their relationship.
-Numerous extensions have been developed that allow each of these assumptions to be relaxed (i.e. reduced to a weaker form), and in some cases eliminated entirely.
-Generally these extensions make the estimation procedure more complex and time-consuming, and may also require more data in order to produce an equally precise model.
+When estimating the parameters of linear regression models with standard estimation techniques such as ordinary least squares, it is necessary to make a number of assumptions about the predictor variables, the response variable and their relationship, to get estimators that are unbiased in finite sample.
+Numerous extensions have been developed that allow each of these assumptions to be relaxed (reduced to a weaker form), and in some cases eliminated entirely.
+Generally these extensions require more data or modelling assumptions to produce an equally precise model.

-Example of a cubic polynomial regression, which is a type of linear regression.
-Although polynomial regression fits a curve model to the data, as a statistical estimation problem it is linear, in the sense that the regression function E(y | x) is linear in the unknown parameters that are estimated from the data.
-For this reason, polynomial regression is considered to be a special case of multiple linear regression.

-The following are the major assumptions made by standard linear regression models with standard estimation techniques (e.g. ordinary least squares):